a brown envelope with a white card and some orange tulips

 Mail Carrier Appreciation Week: Card Campaigns & Community Support

-\nOur mail carriers are the unsung heroes who connect us to the world, rain or shine.
-They tirelessly deliver our letters, packages, and important documents, ensuring we stay connected and informed.
-As 2025 unfolds, it’s more important than ever to recognize their dedication.
-What better way to show our gratitude than by organizing a community-wide card campaign during Mail Carrier Appreciation Week?
+Mail carriers are the unsung heroes, right?
+They connect us to the world, rain or shine.
+Seriously, they tirelessly deliver everything - letters, packages, you name it - making sure we're connected and informed.
+And as 2025 rolls closer, recognizing their dedication feels more important than ever.
+So, what better way to show some love than by organizing a community-wide card campaign during Mail Carrier Appreciation Week?
+I think it's a great idea!

 Planning Your Community Card Campaign